Opinion | Ron Johnson’s vile new defense of Trump makes his defeat more urgent

 This slippery rhetoric — Johnson personally doesn’t know any Trump supporter who would have stormed the Capitol — advances an actual claim.
 It’s that those who committed the violence — which resulted in numerous deaths and injuries — couldn’t possibly have been functioning as real Trump supporters and couldn’t have been genuinely incited by Trump himself.

 This is nonsense from top to bottom.
-A Post examination found that more than two dozen people charged in the attack specifically cited Trump and/or his call to arms — which he delivered amid weeks of falsely claiming the election had been stolen from him — as a key reason they massed outside the Capitol.
+A Post examination found that more than two dozen people charged in the attack specifically cited Trump and his call to arms — which he delivered amid weeks of falsely claiming the election had been stolen from him — as a key reason they massed outside the Capitol.

 Some rioters have explicitly said they were operating on what they understood to be Trump’s direct orders.
 Many pictures and videos of rioters show Trump paraphernalia everywhere.
 One man arrested in the killing of police officer Brian Sicknick was photographed in a Trump cap.

-Meanwhile, Johnson has also been defending himself by claiming Black Lives Matter and Antifa caused extensive deaths and property damage during last year’s protests.
-But as Glenn Kessler shows, Johnson has tortured the facts beyond recognition, baselessly attributing all deaths and damage to those groups and by distorting the data itself.
+Meanwhile, Johnson has also been defending himself by claiming Black Lives Matter and antifa caused extensive deaths and property damage during last year’s protests.
+But as The Post’s Glenn Kessler shows, Johnson has tortured the facts beyond recognition, baselessly attributing all deaths and damage to those groups and distorting the data itself.

 All of which gets to a larger point about the need to oust Johnson.